LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: LUIDA: Framework Proposal

 These components interact through the following data flows:

-\begin{itemize} \item \textbf{Web Console and Storage:} The Web Console communicates with Storage for experiment registration and data retrieval. \item \textbf{Recruitment World and Storage:} Recruitment World retrieves available experiments from Storage to dynamically update its bulletin board. \item \textbf{Experiment World Generation:} The world created and uploaded using the Implementation Template is registered as the Experiment World's template.
-When a participant selects an experiment, the system creates an instance of the Experiment World. \item \textbf{Experiment World Execution, Configuration in the Implementation Template, and Storage:} During the experiment execution within an Experiment World, the configurations for experimental parameters, the state machine, and the data collection format defined in the Implementation Template are automatically reflected. \item \textbf{Questionnaire Generation in the Experiment World:} By referring to the identifier configured in the Implementation Template, questionnaire items stored in Storage are loaded and displayed in the Experiment World. \item \textbf{Data Collection Flow:} Data collected in the Experiment World is transferred to Storage, which researchers can access through the Web Console. \end{itemize}
+\begin{itemize} \item \textbf{Web Console and Storage:} The Web Console uses Storage to register experiments and retrieve data. \item \textbf{Recruitment World and Storage:} The Recruitment World queries Storage to update its public bulletin board of available experiments. \item \textbf{Experiment World Generation:} When a participant joins, the system instantiates a unique Experiment World based on a world the researcher created with the Implementation Template. \item \textbf{Experiment World Execution, Configuration in the Implementation Template, and Storage:} During an experiment, the Experiment World automatically applies the parameters, state machine, and data formats defined in its Implementation Template. \item \textbf{Questionnaire Generation:} The Experiment World displays questionnaires by loading items from Storage based on an ID set in the Implementation Template. \item \textbf{Data Collection Flow:} All data from the Experiment World is saved to Storage and can be accessed by researchers through the Web Console. \end{itemize}

-Note that the name "LUIDA" is derived from "Luida's Bar", a location in the popular role-playing game series "Dragon Quest"\footnote{\url{https://www.dragonquest.jp/}}, and reflects our expectation that users will participate in experiments and receive rewards in a manner similar to accepting quests in games.
+Note that the name ``LUIDA'' is derived from ``Luida's Bar,'' a location in the popular role-playing game series ``Dragon Quest\footnote{\url{https://www.dragonquest.jp/}}'', and reflects our expectation that users will participate in experiments and receive rewards in a manner similar to accepting quests in games.